Adding more APIs¶

 You should be able to see the results echoed to console as you wrote above.
 Use this as an opportunity to debug your API calls so they work as intended before you start sending data to sasquatch.

-Add a schema
+Add a schema¶

-Sasquatch (the wearer of the proverbial backpack), uses Avro schemas for data serialization.
-Navigate to src/sasquatchbackpack/schemas and create a folder for your API.
-Inside, create a .avsc file for each different API call you want to make.
-The contents of the file depends on the data in question, so make sure to look at what you’re getting from your API call and use the doccumentation to create an accurate representation of that data that you’ll be sending.
+make sure to look at what you’re getting from your API call and use the doccumentation to create an accurate representation of that data that you’ll be sending.

-Add configs
+Add configs¶

-Going back to your src/sasquatchbackpack/scripts file, you’ll want to add a dataclass for each different API call you want to make.
 Make sure to include all of the relevant parameters that you’ll need to make that call, as well as two paths to the schema file and a topic name.

 @dataclass